 - etc.

-I researched hundreds of road bikes and found out their weight varies as follows:
+I researched hundreds of road bike wheels and found out their weight varies as follows:

 Material / Brakes | Disc | Rim | Total Avereage |